-An important prerequisite for using MR to make causal inferences regarding the effects of environmental exposures, is that the polymorphisms should not display pleiotropic effects, i.e. they should not influence the outcome being studied through a pathway that is independent of the environmental exposure that they are being used as a proxy for.59 Some studies suggest that individuals with the sickle cell trait (SCT) are more likely to suffer from cardiovascular events especially under extreme conditions such as military training or athletics.
-63, 64 A recent study among African Americans found similar baseline BP in those with and without SCT although on follow up there was an increased incidence of chronic kidney disease in individuals with SCT.65 To exclude the possibility of confounding by pleiotropy, it may be necessary to include a control group that has not been exposed to malaria or use additional independent genetic polymorphisms, such as alpha thalassemia.
-If malaria causes hypertension and there are no pleiotropic effects of SCT, then one would expect to find higher BP in individuals without SCT compared to those with SCT in groups that have been exposed to malaria.
-Conversely there would be no difference in BP based on trait status among those who have not been exposed to malaria.
+An important prerequisite for using Mendelian randomization to make causal inferences about the effects of environmental exposures, is that the polymorphisms should not display pleiotropic effects, that is, they should not influence the outcome being studied through a pathway that is independent of the environmental exposure that they are being used as a proxy for.59 Some studies suggest that individuals with the sickle cell trait (SCT) are more likely to have cardiovascular events especially under extreme conditions, such as military training or athletics.^{63,64} A recent study among blacks found similar baseline BP in those with and without SCT, although on follow-up there was an increased incidence of chronic kidney disease in individuals with SCT.65 To exclude the possibility of confounding by pleiotropy, it may be necessary to include a control group that has not been exposed to malaria or use additional independent genetic polymorphisms, such as α thalassemia.
+If malaria causes hypertension and there are no pleiotropic effects of SCT, then one would expect to find higher BP in individuals without SCT compared with those with SCT in groups that have been exposed to malaria.
+Conversely, there would be no difference in BP based on trait status among those who have not been exposed to malaria.